jgmullor/AzureDistributionBundle/README.md

     class AppKernel extends AzureKernel
     {
+        $bundles = array(
+            // ...
+            new WindowsAzure\DistributionBundle\WindowsAzureDistributionBundle();
+            // ...
+        );

         // keep the old code here.

+        return $bundles;
     }

 ## Packaging

+Before you start generating Azure packages you have to create the basic infrastructure.
+This bundle will create a folder `app/azure` with a bunch of configuration and resource files that are necessary for deployment.
+To initialize this infrastructure call:

+    php app\console windowsazure:init

+The main configuration files are `app\azure\ServiceDefinition.csdef` and `app\aure\ServiceConfiguration.cscfg`.
+They will be created with one Azure role "SymfonyOnAzure.Web", which will is configured as an HTTP application.

 To generate an Azure package just invoke:

     php app\console windowsazure:package

-On first time usage the bundle will create a folder `app\azure` for you with the default implementation of the `ServiceDefinition.csdef` and `ServiceConfiguration.cscfg` files which are neccessary to configure Azure to host your application.

-Additionally some files will be moved to the `bin` folder of your application and a bunch of files will be moved to `app\azure\resources` and `app\azure\php`.

-The command will then try and generate an Azure package for you given this configurations.
+The command will then try and generate an Azure package for you given the current azure Configuration files.
+You can re-run this script as often as you want.

 In the future there will also be a second command that will use the generated package and deploy it to Azure directly using the management API.